RKGman/fire-beats/README.md

 The Play Original When No Remix checkbox will allow or disallow the original music to play if a remix link is not found for the original track.
   - Basically, if you only want to hear remixes and not original tracks, you can uncheck this.

+### Update Track List (Button)
+This button will force the plugin to update and overwrite the listing of tracks from the official repository

+### Auto Update List From Repo
+The Auto Update List From Repo checkbox will enable or disable automatically overwriting the listing of tracks pulled from the official repository when the client starts.
+  - If you want to manually have control over the links, you will want to disable this.

 ## Credit to producers

 A message will appear in the game chat when a remix is played, showing who produced the remix.